 I am sure I can speak for almost every parent when I say that we have all asked the question “When do toddlers stop napping?”

-You are probably asking this question because you have a toddler that has decided she is done with naps.
+You are probably asking this question because you have a toddler that has decided they are done with naps.

-If you clicked on this article because you are frustrated that your little one suddenly thinks he is too big for naps, I hope I can be of some assistance as to why this is going on and if it really does mean the end of nap time.
+If you clicked on this article because you are frustrated that your little one suddenly thinks they are too big for naps, I hope I can be of some assistance as to why this is going on and if it really does mean the end of nap time.

 From a developmental perspective (language development, cognitive development, physical development), sleep is extremely important during your child’s early years and actually remains an important part of their development into the teenage years.

 Typically, most children should be napping until they are about 3 years old as they most likely do not get the required hours of sleep throughout the night alone.

-How Many Hours Of Sleep Does My Toddler Actually Need?
+How Many Hours Of Sleep Do Toddlers Actually Need?

 When I was practicing as a Speech-Language Pathologist, I worked with many toddlers (1-2 year olds) as well as preschoolers (3-5 year olds).

-Often, some of these children exhibited behaviors during our sessions that we not conducive to learning, for example, running away, throwing things, crying, not being able to learn what was taught after many months of repetition, etc.
+Often, some of these children exhibited behaviors during our sessions that were not conducive to learning, for example, running away, throwing things, crying, not being able to learn what was taught after many months of repetition, etc.

 One of the first question I would ask parents is “how well does your child sleep?”.